Should I buy a house with Japanese knotweed?

 Japanese knotweed leaves

-While you may think that Japanese knotweed is just another plant, in reality it can be extremely damaging to your home.
-If this plant is found nearby, you might not be able to claim on your home insurance to cover the cost of removing it.
+Japanese knotweed can not only be extremely damaging to your home, it can also impact your home insurance too.
 If you are considering buying a house with this invasive pest growing nearby, here is some important information to consider

 What is Japanese knotweed?